 Campus Pack has three main tools – the blog, the wiki and the journal:

 In every Campus Pack activity there is a settings button, at the top right-hand corner of each page, where you can control various settings for that activity.
-What appears under the drop-down menu when you click on this button varies for each tool, but some of the major setting options are:
+What appears under the drop-down menu when you click on this button varies for each tool, but some of the major settings options are:

 - Settings – where you can edit general settings of your activity, including description, availability to students and Grade Centre options.